Lassana Diarra: Lokomotiv Moscow

+Sporting du Pays de Charleroi

+Diarra did not receive a contract from Sporting Charleroi due to concerns arising from FIFA's rules regarding player transfers.
+Specifically, Charleroi withdrew their offer d.d.
+19 February 2015 because of the legal and financial risks associated with signing Diarra, whose previous contract with Lokomotiv Moscow had been terminated.
+Diarra challenged these rules on the grounds that they violated his right to free movement within the EU, which allows workers to seek employment in other member states without restrictions.

+In a preliminary ruling of 4 October 2024, the Court of Justice of the European Union ruled in favor of Diarra, determining that FIFA's player contract rules violated European Union law.
+The main case is still pending at the Cour d'appel de Mons in Belgium.

 Marseille

 After his ban from football, on 24 July 2015 Diarra signed for French Ligue 1 side Marseille.
 He made his debut for Marseille on 23 August and scored his first goal in a 6–0 victory over Troyes, while also achieving a 100 percent pass completion.
 At the end of the 2015–16 season, he was named in the Ligue 1 Team of the Season by the UNFP.

 On 11 August 2016, Diarra was named as the club's new captain, replacing Steve Mandanda who had earlier joined Crystal Palace.
 Following Rudi Garcia's appointment as new Marseille manager in October, however, Diarra's commitment to the club was questioned and he was later stripped of his captaincy in favour of loanee, Bafétimbi Gomis.
 Having made only 11 league appearances for the season, Diarra was released by Marseille on 14 February 2017.
 Former manager José Anigo later claimed that the breakdown of relationship between club and player stemmed from then-chairman Vincent Labrune's failure to honour contractual promises to Diarra.